Imagine your Korea!

 South Korea Culture

-South Korea’s 5,000 years of culture and history was once dominated with Confucian practices with emphasis on respect for ancestors, age, and seniority.
+South Korea’s 5,000 years of culture and history were once dominated with Confucian practices with emphasis on respect for ancestors, age, and seniority.
 These practices continue to influence the present social life of Koreans, although to a lesser degree than in the past.

 The country has 13 UNESCO Cultural Heritage Sites embodying a wide variety of ancient values from tidy and neat artistic spirit to scientific rationality.
-These values are manifested in the traditional architecture of royal palaces or temples found around the country.
+These values are manifested in the traditional architecture of royal palaces or temples found around the country

 Fact About South Korea

 South Korea is generally a safe country to visit.
 May it be in the busy big cities or in the laid-back country areas, tourists will find traveling here comfortable as the crime rate in the country is pretty low.
 Yet, it still pays to be careful and vigilant at all times.